 A huge change is a recent decision to require employers to set up a timekeeping system.
 This is to extend the Working Time Directive and the policies it lays out for tracking labour.
 The update should provide ample information to further understand statutory employment rights.

-Those businesses without time tracking capabilities should explore updated options.
+Those businesses without time and attendance tracking capabilities should explore updated options.
 Employers will need to provide better monitoring for their workers.
 The result will include better, detailed reports for all parties.

 Scaling HR management with smart solutions

 Our HR software empowers line managers through review attendance solutions.
 From time tracking to return-to-work interviews, kiwiHR offers many methods for managing absences, including using a staff leave planner or an employee vacation planner .

 We're always expanding our tool to make the lives of HR easier, too.

-We'd love to show how kiwiHR is the perfect, smart HR online solution for scaling HR management.
+We'd love to show how kiwiHR is the perfect, smart online HR software for scaling HR management.
 Schedule an online demo to explore our tool.
 Or, start a 14-day trial and see how our tool can save you up to 700 hours of work each year.